Who participates in IAP?

 There are a few options for promoting your IAP activities…

 - Events Calendar – This is the primary place to post activities open to the entire MIT community.
 IAP activities should be tagged with “IAP (Independent Activities Period)” under “Interests.”
-If your activity spans multiple days, be sure to note whether attendance at multiple sessions is required/allowed/expected.
+Be sure to specify whether advance registration is required.
+If your activity spans multiple days (e.g. a non-credit class that meets weekly during IAP), be sure to include all dates/times and note whether attendance at multiple sessions is required/allowed/expected.
 Consult this page for posting instructions and FAQs.

 - ELx – This is the primary place to post Experiential Learning Opportunities (ELOs) for undergraduate and graduate students.
 To be listed on ELx, an ELO should be substantial in duration (typically 70+ hours in total).
 For more information, see the ELx FAQ.